OthankQ/100-days-of-code/r1-log.md

 ### R1D68
 Finished the Advanced JS section of the course.
 Worked on optional coding exercises at the end of the section and was wondering, what's the reasonable amount of time I should put into these coding challenges before I moved on.

+### R1D69
+Finished up to lecture #180 of Zero to Mastery course!
+Handled a lot of version control scenarios using Git and @github.
+I think I'm starting to get the hang of it now.
+Also, thank you @js_tut for the book!
+Can't wait to learn from it!